Complaints about the police

 This section looks at how you can complain about the police and when you can complain.
 It also looks at what you can do if you’re not happy with the outcome of your complaint.
 This information is for adults affected by mental illness in England.
 It’s also for their loved ones and carers and anyone interested in this subject.

-Please note: We have become aware that from 1 February 2020, new laws took effect replacing the former right of appeal regarding police complaints with a new right of review – see the link below.
+Please note: We have recently become aware that from 1 February 2020, new laws took effect replacing the former right of appeal regarding police complaints with a new right of review – see the link below.
 So, this information will soon be updated to reflect this.

 Overview